FrancescoCarrabino/depthOBJ/README.md

 # **Why depthOBJ**

 While hundreds of thousand of datasets for coloured RGB images are available on the web, very few and small datasets dedicated to depth maps are actually available for researchers and amateurs.
 Even if the capabilities of RGB images are astounding, the need to explore depth maps, images describing the depth of a scene or an object, is absolutely trivial.
-Moreover for the fact that this kind of images can be compressed into a single channel, being able to pair them with their corresponding RGB counterparts, opens up to RGB-D images, a powerful yet not-that-much explored tool. </br>
+Moreover the fact that this kind of images can be compressed into a single channel, being able to pair them with their corresponding RGB counterparts, opens up to RGB-D images, a powerful yet not-that-much explored tool. </br>
 `depthOBJ` is also engineered to be very easily implementable in Deep Learning applications, thanks to it's easy-to-read taxonomy, studied to be ready to use with Keras' `DataGenerators`.

 ## Taxonomy
 As said, the taxonomy represents one of the most defining aspects of the dataset.
-Thought to be easy to understand and implement, the dataset is ready to be imported in most of the applcations that run on Keras.
+Thought to be easy to understand and implement, the dataset is ready to be imported in most of the applcations that run on Keras or PyTorch3D.

 <details><summary>\depthOBJ</summary>